Entresto (Sacubitril And Valsartan)

 Pregnancy and Breastfeeding

 Do not take Entresto if you are pregnant or planning to become pregnant.
-If you become pregnant while taking this medication, tell your doctor immediately.
-Use contraception while taking Entresto and for 1 week after stopping.
-Talk to your doctor if you are breastfeeding or plan to breastfeed.
+If you become pregnant while on this medication, inform your doctor immediately.

 Drug Interactions